Sofia Boutella: Dancing career

 Growing up in Paris, Boutella was exposed to many more forms of dance, particularly hip hop and street-dance, which intrigued her for offering more "freedom" compared to the more disciplined styles of ballet and gymnastics.
-She joined a group called the Vagabond Crew, which won the Battle of the Year in 2006, and participated in a spin-off group called "Chienne de Vie and Aphrodites".
+She joined a group called the Vagabond Crew, which won the Battle of the Year in 2006, and participated in a spin-off group called "Chiennes de Vie and Aphrodites".
+She has cited Fred Astaire, Jean-Michel Basquiat, Daniel Day-Lewis, and Bob Fosse as artistic influences.

 Her breakthrough as a dancer came in 2007, when she was picked for the Jamie King choreography for Nike Women's "Keep Up" campaign, serving as a role model of femininity and hip-hop.
-This was a major boost to her career and led to more work alongside stars like Madonna, in her Confessions Tour, and Rihanna.
+This was a major boost to her career and led to more work alongside stars like Madonna, in her Confessions Tour, Sticky & Sweet Tour, Super Bowl XLVI and Rihanna.
 She credits her work with Madonna for helping her learn English.

-Boutella successfully auditioned for the Michael Jackson This Is It concerts but could not attend due to the extension of the Madonna tour, whose dates coincided with the Jackson tour.
+Boutella successfully auditioned for the Michael Jackson This Is It tour, but could not attend due to the extension of the Madonna tour, whose dates coincided with the Jackson tour.
 She was the main character in the music video for "Hollywood Tonight" by Michael Jackson in February 2011.